 - In The Order of the Stick, whenever Elan plays his bard song, green musical notes fill the air.
 As part of the strip's general Medium Awareness, one (green) character notices that they are the same color as she is.

-- In the second season pilot of My Little Pony: Friendship Is Magic, Discord corrupts Twilight Sparkle's friends one by one.
+- In the second season premiere, Discord corrupts Twilight Sparkle's friends one by one.
 When the ponies turn into jerks, they also become sepia-toned and later turn gray.
 Spike and Pinkie Pie are the only ones to note the color change, and both characters are among the only ones to have openly broken the fourth wall before.

-- More generally, the colored auras that show up around unicorns horns or levitated objects are purely for the benefit of the audience.
-Some fans forget that the characters are incapable of seeing them.
+- More generally, the colored auras that show up around unicorns' horns or levitated objects are purely for the benefit of the audience, as they have never been commented on in-universe.

 - In his classic essay "That Which Is Seen, and That Which Is Not Seen", the 19th century French economist Frederic Bastiat argues that many destructive government policies arise from tendency of people to only focus on what is obviously visible.